-Apple has been busy updating their Dev Center with some new iOS 5 hotness.
-Developers, you can now grab iOS 5 beta 3 for iPad, iPhone, iPod touch, and Apple TV, alongside iTunes 10.5 beta 3 and Xcode 4.2 Developer Preview 3 for both Snow Leopard (4C128) and Lion (4D75.)
+Apple has been busy updating their Dev Center with another iOS 5 beta update, and today developers can go and grab iOS 5 beta 6.
+If you are already running beta 5, then you can perform an over-the-air (OTA) update directly from your device, with no need to use iTunes.
+You can now grab iOS 5 beta 6 for iPad, iPhone, iPod touch, and Apple TV, alongside iTunes 10.5 beta 6 and Xcode 4.2 Developer Preview 6 for both Snow Leopard (4C5163c) and Lion (4D163b.)

 In this video you get a look at an unannounced feature of Apple's AirPlay.
 You have an iPad 2 running Bartleby's Book of Buttons: Vol. II, and you have an Apple TV.
 Now, this demo isn't showing the AirPlay wireless capability, due to the NDA, and instead uses a cable - but make no mistake, this is already working wirelessly over AirPlay.